Family Justice System of England and Wales: Litigants in person

 Legal aid is generally not available for decisions involving child arrangements, which leads to parents representing themselves in court.
 Ligitants representing themselves cause delays in cases when compared to those who are represented by a lawyer.
 There are examples of the judiciary having to research law itself because the litigant does not present complex legal arguments well.
-There are cases where the behaviour of a litigator representing themselves in an emotional charged setting have led judges to make negative conclusions about themselves relevant to the case.
+There are cases where the behaviour of a litigator representing themselves in an emotionally charged setting have led judges to make negative conclusions about that litigator relevant to the case.

-Legal aid is available for those who make accusations of domestic abuse or child abuse but not for those accused of said abuse.
-Parents for whom there is no evidence of abuse are able to apply to the court for a non-molestation order and use this as evidence for obtaining legal aid and are able to apply for means-tested legal aid to apply for this non-molestation order.
+Legal aid is available for those who make accusations of domestic abuse or child abuse but not for those accused.
+Parents for whom there is no evidence of abuse can apply to the court for a non-molestation order and use this as evidence for obtaining legal aid and can apply for means-tested legal aid to apply for this non-molestation order.
 Protective injunctions such as a non-molestation are the most common evidence given for domestic abuse.
-Individuals are able to apply for non-molestation orders without informing the party to whom the order applies and those responding to the order do not have access to legal aid.
+People can apply for non-molestation orders without informing the party to whom the order applies and those responding to the order do not have access to legal aid.